Bayesian inference for aggregated Hawkes processes: Supplementary Estimation Procedures for Hawkes Processes

-The MCMC sampling scheme discussed below corresponds to the formulation where exponential and Gaussian densities are chosen for the temporal and spatial components of the excitation function, respectively, for all components of the multivariate HP.
+We discuss prior choice and MCMC for the multivariate HP under the exponential and Gaussian specification for the offspring densities.
+The MCMC sampling scheme discussed below corresponds to the formulation where the background intensity is constant over time, the immigrant distribution is uniform over the observed window, and exponential and Gaussian densities are chosen for the temporal and spatial components of the excitation function, respectively, for all components of the multivariate HP.
+Specifically, we consider the following parametric form: